samirgnawali/hexoblog/source/_posts/CapsuleNet-Understanding-Dynamic-routing-between-capsules.md

 ---

 There are many weaknesses of Convonutional Neural Networks (CNN), which __Geoffery Hilton__ mentioned in his famous talk __[what is wrongs with CNNs?](https://www.youtube.com/watch?v=rTawFwUvnLE)__.
-Recently published [paper](https://arxiv.org/abs/1710.09829v1) introduced neural network "CapsuleNet", based on so-called capsules.
+Recently published [paper](https://arxiv.org/abs/1710.09829v1) introduced neural network "CapsuleNet" (also named as "CapsNet"), based on so-called capsules.
 A capsule is a group of neurons whose output represents different properties of the same entity.
 These network use Dynamic Routing Between Capsules.
 CapsuleNet has gained much attention, because it introduces a completely new method, which is most likely to improve overall performance and accuracy of Deep learning algorithms in coming future.
 <!-- more -->

 {% alert info %}